 Shirley Louise (Deborski) Gaz, 87, passed away in Broomfield, CO surrounded by her family.
 She was born in Louisville, CO, to Louise M Pitchford and Leo F Deborski and was the oldest of five children: Leo, Maryann, Richard and Gary.
 Her father worked at the local mine and her mother at the Blue Parrot restaurant.

-To send flowers in memory of Shirley Louise Gaz, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Shirley Louise Gaz, please visit our Heartfelt Sympathies Store.

 Shirley graduated from Louisville High School in 1949 and served as Women’s Advisor to the Lafayette Assembly and in the Order of Rainbows.